+The fellow also participates in the Midwest Pediatric Anesthesia Simulation Bootcamp which is held annually at Milwaukee Children's Hospital.
 Additionally, the fellow is welcome to attend weekly Wednesday morning Department of Anesthesia and Critical Care Grand Rounds, with CME credit available.
-Morbidity and mortality, as well as CQI conferences are part of Grand Rounds.
+Departmental M&M, as well as CQI conferences, are part of Grand Rounds.

-Fellows are encouraged to take advantage of available external conferences and didactics, including but not limited to GME seminars, weekly Friday morning pediatric cardiac conference, surgical case conferences, and ethics and research lectures on campus.
-The fellow may also arrange oral boards practice with individual faculty.
+Fellows are encouraged to take advantage of available external conferences and didactics, including but not limited to GME seminars, surgical case conferences, and ethics and research lectures on campus.

 The fellow enjoys numerous benefits through the University of Chicago and the Department of Anesthesia and Critical Care (DACC).

 Reduced Parking: The present fee for parking in the UCH parking facility is $35.00/month.